Patriots Point, Mt. Pleasant, SC

 A battle star is an award given to ships signifying participation in battles.
 The USS Yorktown received 11 battle stars during WWII and then another 5 during the Vietnam Era.
-After the end of those conflicts, the ship was used for recovery of the Apollo 8 space mission and later was highlighted in two movies, Tora!
+After the end of those conflicts, the ship was used for recovery for the Apollo 8 space mission and later was highlighted in two movies, Tora!
 Tora!
 Tora! and The Philadelphia Experiment.
 At the present time, the ship is part of the museum located at Patriots Point in the Charleston harbor at Mt.
 Pleasant, SC.

 The ship had a total of 3,000 enlisted men and 360 officers aboard her.
 The top speed is 30+ knots or approximately 35 miles per hour with a range of 14,000 nautical miles.
 In 1944 she could carry up to 90 aircraft.
 It was the 10th aircraft carrier to serve in the US Navy.

 Patriots Point Museum

-The museum reflects the operation of the ship during its tenure as a navy vessel.
+The museum reflects on the operation of the ship during its tenure as a navy vessel.
 Patriots Point is a remembrance of the time when the greatest generation fought in the war for our country.
 The museum is made up of the USS Yorktown, commissioned in 1943, as well as a destroyer used in World War II, USS Laffey, and a submarine from 1945, USS Clamagore.
 The museum also includes a Vietnam War Memorial and a Medal of Honor Museum.

 On any of the many self-directed tours on the ship, you walk to the bowels of the ship to see what life was like on an aircraft carrier during World War II.
 One can see the bunk rooms, bathrooms, medical facilities, mess rooms, torpedo accesses, machine shop, infirmary, officer quarters, the chapel as well as memorials to the men who served and died on the ship.
 You can view videos of airplanes in action throughout the available tours.
 The history of the USS Yorktown is detailed. as well as the history of other vessels that were in service during that time.